bcnmy/docs/docs/dashboard/organisations.md

 sidebar_position: 5
 ---

-# Organisation Overview
+# Organization Overview

-Organisation feature is designed to enhance collaboration and streamline team management within your workspace.
-This feature allows you to invite new team members to your organisation and manage their access permissions efficiently.
-Whether you're looking to onboard new hires, collaborate with external partners, or reorganize teams, our tools are crafted to provide you with a seamless management experience.
+The organization feature is designed to enhance collaboration and streamline team management within your workspace.
+This feature allows you to invite new team members to your organization and manage their access permissions.
+Whether you're looking to onboard new hires, collaborate with external partners, or reorganize teams, this feature was designed to provide you with a seamless management experience.

 ## Inviting Team Members